The Ultimate Guide to Certificates of Insurance (COIs)

 Are you confused or even intimidated by Certificates of Insurance (COIs)?
 Good news, you’re not alone.
 Managing COIs is time-consuming and complicated if you don’t have the proper systems in place.

-We’ve put together a cheat sheet on everything you need to know about COIs to ensure vendor compliance and remain protected.
+We’ve put together a guide to certificates of insurance to ensure vendor compliance and remain protected.
 This guide will take you from zero to COI hero in no time.

 What is a Certificate of Insurance (COI)?